-The Quality and Standards Committee reports to the Vice-Chancellor and President and is responsible for:
+The Quality and Standards Committee (QSC) is an advisory committee to the Vice-Chancellor and President.
+Its role includes:

 Senior Staff Forum

-The Senior Staff Forum is an advisory committee to the Vice-Chancellor.
+The Senior Staff Forum is an advisory committee to the Vice-Chancellor and President.
 Its role is to:

 - act as a forum for the discussion of any general issue affecting the University;